Acting for the Worth of Others

 From past family experiences, both knew all too well the problem of illiteracy in our communities, especially in their hometown of Memphis, Tennessee.
 With their first-hand knowledge of the problems caused by illiteracy they decided to offer a solution, the ideas formulated at this time were the origins of Coaching for Literacy.
 On August 28, 2013, the pair officially formed Coaching for Literacy.

 The program has made a positive impact in its short history – raising awareness about the issue of illiteracy and gathering financial support for effective literacy programs both in Memphis, Tennessee and nationwide.
 Coaching for Literacy aims to ensure that every child has the opportunity to determine their future, that they are not locked in their beginnings and have a say in their endings.
 We firmly believe that every individual possesses inerrant dignity and worth; thus, we strive to ensure individuals are functionally literate.
-Coaching for Literacy partners with athletic programs and literacy programs through its Assistant Coach Program to achieve this aim.
+Coaching for Literacy partners with athletic programs and literacy programs through its Fight For Literacy Games initiative.

 In closing, the problem of illiteracy is colossal and must be addressed.
 Coaching for Literacy relies on partnering with collegiate and professional sports teams for the program to succeed and give the opportunity of success to children struggling with illiteracy.
 It is an excellent opportunity for sports teams to enrich their communities and offer fans a unique game-day experience.